Lima's mayor confesses to cover-up of downtown murals

 The dispute has touched a nerve in Lima, where an emerging arts scene often struggles for space as rents rise in the fast-growing city of 10 million.

-Castaneda, a conservative and populist leader, said erasing the artwork was merely part of his government's bid to revamp the historic center.
+Castaneda, a conservative and populist leader, said erasing the artwork was merely part of his government's bid to revamp the historic centre.

 But that plan might now backfire, said 36-year-old designer and arts advocate Elliot Urcuhuaranga.